Guide to Iceland’s Thorsmork: The Locals’ Favorite Hiking Area

 With its sparkling glaciers, thrilling caves, rugged canyons, thick forests, and captivating landscapes, Thórsmörk is the ultimate paradise for the adventurers.
 There is an amazing hiking trail network in the area which provides fabulous hikes in a variety of lengths and levels of difficulty.
 You have an innumerable number of options to explore the area without ever having to walk the same path twice.

-The world-famous, 55-kilometer (34 mile) long Laugavegur trail starts in Landmannalaugar at the northern end of the Highlands and leads through the colorful rhyolite mountains southwards, ending in Thórsmörk.
+The world-famous, 55-kilometer (34 miles) long Laugavegur trail starts in Landmannalaugar at the northern end of the Highlands and leads through the colorful rhyolite mountains southwards, ending in Thórsmörk.

-Many hikers like to connect these two trails, starting in Landmannalaugar, taking a break in Thórsmörk, and ending in Skógar.
-Naturally, it can be completed from the opposite direction as well as the landscapes are equally beautiful from both directions.
+Many hikers start in Landmannalaugar, take a break in Thórsmörk, and hike up to the Fimmvorduhals pass on the last day before ending again in Thorsmork.
+Naturally, it can be completed in the opposite direction as well as the landscapes are equally beautiful from both directions.

 The Fimmvörduháls Volcano Hike (5-7 hrs)